At least 9 killed as Iran protests spread over woman's death

 The demonstrations in Iran began as an emotional outpouring over the death of Mahsa Amini, a young woman held by the country’s morality police for allegedly violating its strictly enforced dress code.
 Her death has sparked sharp condemnation from the United States, the European Union and the United Nations.

-The protests have grown in the last four days into an open challenge to the government, with women removing and burning their state-mandated headscarves in the streets and Iranians setting trash bins ablaze and calling for the downfall of the Islamic Republic itself.
+The protests have grown in the last five days into an open challenge to the government, with women removing and burning their state-mandated headscarves in the streets and Iranians calling for the downfall of the Islamic Republic itself.

 “Death to the dictator!” has been a common cry in the protests.

-Demonstrations have rocked university campuses in Tehran and far flung western cities such as Kermanshah.
-Although widespread, the unrest appears distinct from earlier rounds of nationwide protests triggered by pocketbook issues as Iran’s economy staggers under heavy U.S. sanctions.
+Demonstrations have rocked university campuses in Tehran and western cities such as Kermanshah.
+Although widespread, the unrest appears distinct from earlier rounds of nationwide protests triggered by pocketbook issues.

-The unrest that erupted in 2019 over the government’s abrupt gasoline price hike mobilized working class masses in small towns.
+The protest movement that erupted in 2019 over the government’s gasoline price hike mobilized working class masses in Iran’s towns.
 Hundreds were killed as security forces cracked down, according to human rights groups, the deadliest violence since the 1979 Islamic Revolution.

-Iran’s state-run media this week reported demonstrations of hundreds of people in at least 13 cities, including the capital, Tehran.
-Videos online show security forces firing tear gas and water canons to disperse the protests.
-London-based Amnesty International reported that officers also fired birdshot and metal pellets and beat protesters with batons.
+Iran’s state-run media this week reported demonstrations in at least 13 cities, including the capital, Tehran.
+Videos online show security forces firing tear gas and water canons to disperse hundreds of protesters.
+London-based Amnesty International reported that officers also fired birdshot and beat protesters with batons.

 Footage on social media from the northern city of Tabriz shows a young man allegedly shot by security forces bleeding out in the street as protesters shouted for help.

 At least nine people have died in the confrontations, according to an AP count based on statements from Iran’s state-run and semiofficial media.
-In a statement on Thursday, the Guard blamed the unrest on “Iran’s enemies,” saying their “sedition will fail.”
+In a statement on Thursday, the Guard blamed the unrest on “Iran’s enemies.”

 In Amini’s home province in the northwest, Kurdistan, the provincial police chief said four protesters were killed by live fire.
-In Kermanshah, the prosecutor said two protesters were killed by opposition groups, insisting that the bullets were not fired by Iran’s security forces.
+In Kermanshah, the prosecutor said two protesters were killed, insisting that the bullets were not fired by Iran’s security forces.

 Some demonstrators appear to have targeted security forces.
 Three men affiliated with the Basij, a volunteer force under the Guard, were killed in clashes in the cities of Shiraz, Tabriz and Mashhad, semiofficial media reported, bringing the death toll acknowledged by officials to at least nine on both sides.

-In Mashhad, the state-run IRNA agency reported that a policeman was hospitalized with severe burns after protesters tried to set him on fire.

-The independent experts with the U.N. said the clashes have killed at least eight people by their count, including a woman and 16-year-old boy, with dozens more injured and arrested.
+The independent experts with the U.N. said the clashes have killed at least eight people, including a woman and 16-year-old boy, with dozens more injured and arrested.

-The clashes have left a trail of destruction.
-In the province of Mazandaran, along the coast of the Caspian Sea, angry crowds damaged or set fire to over 40 government properties and injured 76 security officers, Rouhollah Solgi, the deputy governor, said Thursday.
+The confrontations have left a trail of destruction.
+In the northern province of Mazandaran, angry crowds damaged or set fire to over 40 government properties and injured 76 security officers, Rouhollah Solgi, the deputy governor, said.

-As the protests spread, authorities shut down the internet in parts of the country, according to NetBlocks, a London-based group that monitors internet access, describing the restrictions as the most severe since the mass protests of November 2019.

 Iran has grappled with waves of protests in the recent past, mainly over a long-running economic crisis exacerbated by Western sanctions linked to its nuclear program.
-Iranians also blame government corruption and mismanagement as prices of basic goods soar, the currency shrivels in value and unemployment remains high.
+Citizens also blame government corruption and mismanagement as prices of basic goods soar and the Iranian currency shrivels in value.

 The Biden administration and European allies have been working to revive the 2015 Iran nuclear accord, in which Iran curbed its nuclear activities in exchange for sanctions relief, but the talks have been deadlocked for months.